Are you sure you want to remove this?

 Poetto beach, popular with the locals is just 5km from the city, and stretches for 11km with Marina Piccola for restaurants and ice creams!

-Capo Carbonara is the most south-easterly point of Sardinia with a selection of stunning beaches including a double bay with the wide, sandy Spiaggia del Simius on the eastern side, flanked by a lagoon with pink flamingos, and Spiaggia del Riso on the other side.
+Capo Carbonara in south east Sardinia has a selection of stunning beaches including a double bay with Spiaggia del Simius on the eastern side and Spiaggia del Riso on the other side.

 Beautiful 8km white sandy beach and along the 30km scenic coastal road to Villasimius some amazing beaches including Cala Pira, Cala Sinzias and Cala Marina.